Analysis | What to Expect From the Brexit Showdown in Parliament

 4. How did it come to this?

 It’s a face-off between a combative new leader, who argues that threatening to walk away from talks with the EU gives him leverage, and a majority of MPs convinced that Britain crashing out of the bloc without any formal agreement would cause vast economic harm.
-Last week, Johnson asked the Queen to suspend Parliament from meeting for a month.
-That galvanized his opponents, who realized they had little time to act.
+The tussle has raised concerns that Britain is heading for a constitutional crisis.
+On Aug.
+28, Johnson asked Queen Elizabeth II to suspended Parliament from Sept.
+12 until the Queen’s speech on Oct.
+14. That galvanized his opponents, who realized they had little time to act.
 The menace reflects Johnson’s do-or-die approach to getting Britain out of the EU by Oct.
 31. He has promised to renegotiate the divorce deal struck by former Prime Minister Theresa May.
 The focus is on stripping out the controversial Irish backstop, a fallback designed to prevent a hard border between the Republic of Ireland, which is staying in the EU, and Northern Ireland, which is leaving along with the rest of the U.K.

 Why Johnson’s Brexit Path Can’t Avoid Irish Border: QuickTake